DiviProject/Divi/divi/doc/gitian-building.md

 Building Divi Core
 ----------------

-To build Divi Core (for Linux, OS X and Windows) just execute next command:
+To build Divi Core (for Linux, OS X and Windows):

+First update

+`sudo apt-get update`
+`sudo apt-get upgrade`

+Then run the following command to compile for the OS in question:

-./bin/gbuild --commit divi=${COMMIT} ../Divi/divi/contrib/gitian-descriptors/gitian-linux.yml
+`./bin/gbuild --commit divi=${COMMIT} ../Divi/divi/contrib/gitian-descriptors/gitian-linux.yml`
-./bin/gbuild --commit divi=${COMMIT} ../Divi/divi/contrib/gitian-descriptors/gitian-osx.yml
+`./bin/gbuild --commit divi=${COMMIT} ../Divi/divi/contrib/gitian-descriptors/gitian-osx.yml`
-./bin/gbuild --commit divi=${COMMIT} ../Divi/divi/contrib/gitian-descriptors/gitian-win.yml
+`./bin/gbuild --commit divi=${COMMIT} ../Divi/divi/contrib/gitian-descriptors/gitian-win.yml`

-instead of ${COMMIT} you can specify any branch or tag, master for instance.
+instead of `${COMMIT}` you can specify any branch or tag, for instance: `divi=master`

 This may take some time as it will build all the dependencies needed for each descriptor.
 These dependencies will be cached after a successful build to avoid rebuilding them when possible.